Grace Slick: 1984–1989: Starship and Jefferson Airplane reunion

-During the 1980s, while Slick was the only member remaining from Jefferson Airplane in Starship, the band went on to score three chart-topping successes with "We Built This City", "Sara", and "Nothing's Gonna Stop Us Now".
+During the 1980s, while Slick was the only member remaining from Jefferson Airplane in Starship, the band went on to score three chart-topping successes with "We Built This City", "Sara", and "Nothing's Gonna Stop Us Now", which received a big boost from being featured in the movie Mannequin.
 Despite the success, Slick since has spoken negatively about the experience and the music.
 In 1987, Slick co-hosted The Legendary Ladies of Rock & Roll, for which she also sang backing vocals on "Be My Baby" and "Da Doo Ron Ron".
 She left Starship in 1988, shortly after the release of No Protection.

 In 1989, Slick and her former Jefferson Airplane band members reformed the group.
 They released a self-titled reunion album, and held a successful tour before disbanding.